Asymptotics of Toeplitz, Hankel, and Toeplitz+Hankel determinants with Fisher-Hartwig singularities: Introduction

+and $u(y)$ is a smooth nonnegative function supported on $[e^{1-1/X},e]$ and of total mass one.
+Consider the following average over the orthogonal group $SO(2n)$,

+This object was introduced by Bui and Keating in \cite{BK} (following \cite{GHK}) as the random matrix counterpart of a key term contributing to the mean values of certain Dirichlet $L$-functions in the Katz-Sarnak orthogonal family.
+The issue is the large $n$ and large $X$ behavior of this average.
+The question can be resolved with the help of Theorem \ref{T+H}.
+Indeed, one can observe that

+and that symbol (\ref{fL}) is of Fisher-Hartwig type with a single $\alpha$-singularity at $z_0=1$, and $\alpha_0=k$.
+A direct application of Theorem \ref{T+H} leads then, for $X$ large, to the following asymptotic behavior as $n\to\infty$ of the average (\ref{so}),

+where $\gamma$ is Euler's constant.
+Formula (\ref{orth}) is precisely the asymptotic form conjectured by Bui and Keating in \cite{BK}.
+In a similar way, Theorem \ref{T+H} provides a justification of an analogous conjecture of Bui and Keating in \cite{BK} concerning the average of the same product $\prod_{j=1}^n \phi(e^{i\theta_j})$ over the symplectic group.
+In the context of the random matrix approach in number theory \cite{Keating1}, this means that Theorem \ref{T+H} yields asymptotic formulae which can be used to analyze number-theoretical conjectures in the orthogonal and symplectic cases \ci{BK}, in the same way that the Toeplitz formulae of Theorem \ref{asTop} were used in the unitary case in \ci{GHK}.
+(Note that in \cite{GHK}, the authors only need the version of Theorem \ref{asTop} originally proven by Widom \cite{W}).

-The results in this paper make it possible to justify various asymptotic formulae that were obtained previously in the literature on the basis of the Basor-Tracy conjecture and conjectures on Hankel and Toeplitz+Hankel determinants.
-One example is the probability $P_E(n)$ of a ferromagnetic string of length $n$ in the antiferromagnetic ground state in the $XY$ spin chain.
+Another example is the probability $P_E(n)$ of a ferromagnetic string of length $n$ in the antiferromagnetic ground state in the $XY$ spin chain.
 For a certain range of parameters, $P_E(n)$ is given by a Toeplitz determinant with 2 $\bt$-singularities such that $|||\bt|||=1$.
 Thus, Theorem \ref{BT1} verifies the result on $P_E(n)$, $n\to\infty$, presented in \ci{FA}, which the authors based on the Basor-Tracy conjecture.
-Another application arises in the framework of the random matrix method in the theory of L-functions.
-Indeed, the consideration of the mean-values of L-functions in orthogonal and symplectic families leads to certain Toeplitz+Hankel determinants with a single $\al$-singularity at $z_0 =1$.
-Then the application of Theorem \ref{T+H} yields the asymptotic formulae which can be used to analyze number-theoretical conjectures in the orthogonal and symplectic cases \ci{BK} in the same way as the Toeplitz formulae of Theorem \ref{asTop} are used in the unitary case in \ci{GHK}.

 In a similar vein, our results can be used to justify the asymptotic results for correlators arising in the theory of the impenetrable Bose gas, that were obtained in \ci{Ovchinnikov} on the basis of the Basor-Tracy conjecture.